alexanderklass/Pin-Planner/README.md

 ### How do I move the grid of the customer?

 ![dragAndDrop.gif](https://i.imgur.com/Zy77QYH.gif)\
 To move the customer into a different location for example from `lane 1` to `lane 3`.
-It s pretty simple, just `drag and drop`
+It's pretty simple, just `drag and drop`
 the customer where you want it to be. `Notice`, the first `grid` where the customer´s name is, will always appear first at the next `location`.

 There is also other way to `change` the `location` of the customers, by `changing` the values of `lane` and `time` will achieve the same thing.
-But it's not recommended to do it this way cause of time efficiency and visualisation.
+But it's not recommended to do it this way, cause of time efficiency and visualisation.

 In case you asked yourself where the `price` comes from, it gets the value per `grid` from the `settings`.
 Where you also changed